 What My Puppy is Teaching Me about Leadership (Part 3)

+This is my last of three blogs on what Ruby Tuesday (my puppy) has been teaching me.
+She just turned 6 months old and I believe continues to teach me more than I am teaching her.
+For me, especially patience!
 In my previous blogs (part 1 and part 2), I talked about what she is teaching/reminding me about leadership including:

 - Reward and acknowledge good behavior